benthepoet/farmadeus/content/logs/farm-log-2020.md

 Authors: Ben Hanna

 ### March 27, 2020
 Spread manure on our second potato bed today.
+Also shredded a load of leaves and placed that on top of the manure layer.

 Last fall I originally transplanted 4 Buartblack Walnut seedlings at the bottom of our sloping hill.
 I believe I made a mistake in doing this, as it may create too much shade